-- 3) The apparel for alternates who do not attend will be used as replacements for any problem sizing for the competitors.
-If, following the competition, there are warm-up uniforms remaining, they will be sent to the alternates who did not attend either by the Regional Administrative Committee Chairman, Regional DP Committee Chairman, or by the National Office.
-The distribution of the remaining competitive leotards supplied by the Region is at the discretion of the respective Regional Administrative Committee Chairman. - 3.
-Entry Forms and Fees - a.
+- a.
 Prior to the Regional Meets, the Meet Director of the Eastern and Western Championships must send meet information for all qualifiers and alternates to the four respective Regional Meet Directors.
-In addition, a copy of the meet information must be sent to the WDP Director. - b.
-Entry forms and fees for the Level 9 Eastern and Western Championships are collected at the Regional Championships by the Regional Administrative Committee Chairman or the USA Gymnastics designated official, who forwards them by EXPRESS MAIL (unless there is an electronic entry system in place), along with the meet results to the Meet Director of the respective Eastern or Western Championships. - Clubs must be prepared to pay the entry fee (maximum of \$150 per athlete) with one company check at the Regional meet. - 2) Coaches ARE REQUIRED to register online through the USA Gymnastics Meet Reservation System.
-The number of credentialed coaches for East/West Championships and/or DP National Championships allowed per club are as follows: - 1-4 athletes participating maximum of 3 credentialed coaches allowed on the field of play - o 5-9 athletes participating maximum of 4 credentialed coaches allowed on the field of play - o 10+ athletes participating contact the WDP Director for coach credentials - 3) Upon approval of the WDP Director, additional credentials may be purchased for \$100.00.
-Payment is due at the time of the request, and is payable to the respective East/West Meet Director. - c.
-Results and the names of qualifiers must be sent by email to the WDP Director at the USA Gymnastics National Office. - d.
-Entry fees are not refundable with less than ten days notice prior to the meet. - 1) If an athlete who is qualified to Level 9 East/West is unable to compete due to an injury/illness and is replaced by the alternate, the Meet Director will refund the injured/ill athlete's entry fee. - 2) If no replacement is made, there will be no refund.
+In addition, a copy of the meet information must be sent to the Development Program Director. - b.
+Entry forms and fees for the Level 9 Eastern and Western Championships are collected at the Regional Championships by the RACC or the USA Gymnastics designated official, who forwards them by email, along with the meet results to the Meet Director of the respective Eastern or Western Championships. - 1) Clubs must be prepared to pay the entry fee (maximum of \$150 per athlete) with one company check at the Regional meet. - 2) Coaches ARE REQUIRED to register online through the USA Gymnastics Meet Reservation System.
+The number of credentialed coaches for Eastern/Western Championships and/or National Championships allowed per club are as follows: - o 1-4 athletes participating maximum of 3 credentialed coaches allowed on the field of play. - o 5-9 athletes participating maximum of 4 credentialed coaches allowed on the field of play. - o 10+ athletes participating contact the Development Program Director for coach credentials.

+- 3) Upon approval of the Development Program Director, additional credentials may be purchased for \$100.00.
+Payment is due at the time of the request and is payable to the respective Eastern/Western Meet Director. - c.
+Results and the names of qualifiers must be sent by email to the Development Program Director at the USA Gymnastics National Office. - d.
+Entry fees are not refundable with less than ten days' notice prior to the meet. - If an athlete who is qualified to Level 9 Eastern/Western is unable to compete due to an injury/illness and is replaced by the alternate, the Meet Director will refund the injured/ill athlete's entry fee. - 2) If no replacement is made, there will be no refund.